-The bill amends the Food Law of 2000 (2000 PA 92) by updating definitions and clarifying terms used within the legislation.
+The bill amends the Food Law of Michigan, specifically section 1107, to clarify and update definitions related to food safety and establishment regulations.
 Key changes include the replacement of "his or her" with "the director's" when referring to the director of the Department of Agriculture and Rural Development.
-The definition of "farmers' market" has been modified to specify that it may include a variety of other vendors as determined by market management, rather than being limited to farmers or their representatives.
-Additionally, the term "first receiver" has been updated to refer to a person that receives eggs from a producer and engages in various activities related to egg processing.
+The definition of "farmers' market" has been modified to indicate that it may include a variety of other vendors as determined by market management, rather than being limited to farmers or their representatives.
+Additionally, the term "first receiver" has been updated to specify that it refers to a person that receives eggs from a producer and engages in various activities such as candling and packaging.

 As Passed by the House: 289.1107